bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0.6 is here!.md

 ## Kapt Improvements

 We continue to work on the experimental version of Kotlin annotation processing tool (kapt).
 While there are still some things to do in order to fully support incremental compilation, performance of the annotation processing is significantly increased since Kotlin 1.0.4.
-To enable experimental kapt, just add the following line to your <code>build.gradle</code>:
+To enable experimental kapt, just add the following line to your `build.gradle`:
-<code>apply plugin: 'kotlin-kapt'</code>
+`apply plugin: 'kotlin-kapt'`
 ## All-open compiler plugin

-The <strong>all-open</strong> compiler plugin makes classes annotated with a specific annotation and their members open without the explicit <code>open</code> keyword, so it becomes much easier to use frameworks/libraries such as Spring AOP or Mockito.
+The <strong>all-open</strong> compiler plugin makes classes annotated with a specific annotation and their members open without the explicit `open` keyword, so it becomes much easier to use frameworks/libraries such as Spring AOP or Mockito.
 You can read the detailed information about all-open in the corresponding [KEEP](https://github.com/Kotlin/KEEP/pull/40) .
 We provide all-open plugin support both for Gradle and Maven, as well as the IDE integration.
 ### How to use all-open with Gradle